-In The Law and The Promise, Goddard discussing the power of “Revisioning,” which is also a fantastic tool to use as you fall asleep.
+In The Law and The Promise, Goddard discusses the power of “Revisioning,” which is also a fantastic tool to use as you fall asleep.
 Revisioning is using your imagination to go back in time and imagine a different experience or outcome.

 One of Neville’s students used this technique to heal a long-standing injury that had caused chronic pain since childhood.
 This student fell asleep each night re-imagining the day they were on the swing.
 Instead of remembering how they fell off and broke their bones, they saw themselves jumping off the swing and landing safely in front of their mother.
 Over and over, night after night, they revisioned the experience being a positive one, and within a few weeks all the pain subsided until one day they noticed it was completely gone.